In this series of articles we're going to show you how to use Keynote to make animated videos. Our exemplar will be our little friend the GDCF Ninja.

 To give you an idea of what's possible, check out this video from the YouTube channel of Jakob Jochmann.
 The entire animation was done in Keynote and exported to iMovie (Jakob mentions that the majority of these same animations can also be done in PowerPoint).

-This is just one example of the many possibilities.
+This is just one example of many possibilities.
 But don't worry—we won't jump into anything complex in our first tutorial.
 To begin with, we'll start basic and then explore how to get more complex as time goes on.

 Are you ready?
 Let's dive in and start learning how to make Keynote animated videos!